-

 - Assess patients’ genetic risk and family history

-- Utilize Chronic Care Model (CCM) principles within a navigation practice
+2. Coordination of Care/Care Transitions – 27%- Utilize Chronic Care Model (CCM) principles within a navigation practice

 - Implement interventions to remove clinical and service barriers to care